 Onboarding: Get frontline workers to an “aha!” moment as quickly as possible.

 Once you’ve implemented your first solution and measured ROI, use what you’ve learned to expand to transformational impact.
 Build in additional modalities, expand to other business functions or incorporate additional analytics.

 “Smart data capture seeks to balance the critical elements of people, process, and technology by maximizing support for existing technology investments, improving labor-intensive tasks, delivering data transparency and efficiency, and building repeatable, scalable solutions.”

 Strategy Insights and Resources

-9 smart data capture principles you need to unlock the next level of business efficiency, customer and employee experience, the 6 business impacts of data capture today, and a 4-step strategic roadmap for smart data capture.
+The Smart Data Capture Manifesto: 9 smart data capture principles, the 6 business impacts of data capture today, and a 4-step strategic roadmap for smart data capture.

 One of the UK’s leading fashion retailers integrated Scandit Smart Data Capture into their employee-facing app on Samsung Galaxy XCover Pro rugged smartphones.